250 hours of Danish for beginners

 Most new arrivals in Denmark start with the 250-hour course for beginners designed for speaking Danish on the job.
 The course is tailored for people who have come to Denmark to work, study, be au pairs, or who are accompanying a spouse.

 You will learn basic Danish for everyday situations at work or in school.
 After completing this course, you may continue on to Danish Language Course 1, 2, or 3.
 You must complete the course within 18 months; it will usually take you between 6 and 12 months.

 In Labour Market Oriented Danish you will learn to understand, speak, read and write basic Danish enabling you to get by in most everyday situations.
 You will also learn about the culture and conventions in Danish schools and workplaces.

 As a student at IA Sprog you may supplement your classroom lessons with online exercises whenever or wherever it is convenient – even on your smartphone.
 Our extensive online learning platform, provides you with lots of interactive exercises in grammar, pronunciation, and comprehension of spoken and written Danish

-You can take the Labour Market Oriented Danish course in several different ways: Lessons are offered in the morning, in the afternoon, in the evening or on Saturdays, and the entire course is also offered online.
-Our Danish courses are also available for custom delivery at your workplace or university.
+You can take the Labour Market Oriented Danish course in several different ways: Beginners classes are offered in the morning, in the afternoon, in the evening or on Saturdays, and the entire course is also offered online.
+Our Danish beginners courses are also available for custom delivery at your workplace or university.